Green Lantern Corps: Recharge

 Green Lantern Corps: Recharge was a five-issue, monthly comic book limited series that was published by DC Comics from November 2005 to March 2006.
 The series was written by Geoff Johns and Dave Gibbons and illustrated by Patrick Gleason.
-The series starred several members of the Green Lantern Corps, a fictional intergalactic police force in the DC Universe, and was one of two follow-ups (the other being a fourth volume of Green Lantern, with Hal Jordan as the main character) to the mini-series Green Lantern: Rebirth, which had been published earlier in 2005.
-It is notable for featuring the first appearances of Soranik Natu, Vath Sarn and Isamot Kol, members of the Green Lantern Corps that would serve as recurring characters in future Green Lanterns storylines written by Johns and other writers.
+The series starred several members of the Green Lantern Corps, an intergalactic police force in the DC Universe and was one of two follow-ups (the other being a fourth volume of Green Lantern, with Hal Jordan as the main character) to the mini-series Green Lantern: Rebirth, which had been published earlier in 2005.
+It is notable for featuring the first appearances of Soranik Natu, Vath Sarn, and Isamot Kol, members of the Green Lantern Corps who would serve as recurring characters in future Green Lanterns storylines written by Johns and other writers.

 A monthly ongoing Green Lantern Corps debuted in June 2006, the first such monthly series since 1988.

 Backstory

-In 1994, DC Comics published the controversial storyline "Emerald Twilight", which established Hal Jordan as the supervillain Parallax and introduced a single Green Lantern for our universe, Kyle Rayner.
+In 1994, DC Comics published the controversial storyline "Emerald Twilight", which established Hal Jordan as the supervillain Parallax and introduced the Green Lantern Kyle Rayner.
 In 2005, Jordan was redeemed and resurrected in the miniseries Green Lantern: Rebirth.
 Rebirth, along with the subsequent new volume of the Green Lantern monthly series, returned Jordan to the status of "star" Green Lantern of Earth.
 It also returned former Lantern officer Guy Gardner to the ranks of the Corps.